anedicksh/Fairness-in-music-recommender-systems/README.md

 # Fairness in Music Recommender Systems

-Design of a prototype recommender system that implements fairness through the mitigation of popularity bias.
+This project consists of designing a prototype recommender system that implements fairness through the mitigation of popularity bias.
+Python was the programming language used throuhgout the project and Streamlit was the app framework used to create a web app, which is used in Data Science and Machine Learning.

+Side notes:

 The login details can be found in login_data.csv.
 The Data_Synthesis.pynb was used to synthesize user listening behavior for 300 users.